Code of Student Conduct

 If a decision was reached by the Associate Dean of Students, the appeal will be reviewed by the Vice President for Student Life and Dean of Students.

 For decisions rendered by either the VP for Student Life and Dean of Students or the Student Conduct Board, the appeal request should be emailed to the appropriate person listed below, who acts as Chair of the Appeal Review Panel.
-The Appeal Review Panel will be convened and they will consider the appeal in two parts.
+The chair will determine if the appeal meets the criteria for an appeal.
+If it does not meet criteria, the chair will inform the student by email.
+If the appeal does meet criteria, the Appeal Review Panel will be convened.
 The Appeal Review Panel consists of three (3) members: one faculty, one administrator and one student.
 The Chair will deliver the decision rendered by the Appeal Review Panel to the student within two (2) days.

 For cases of Sexual Harassment – Sexual Misconduct, a student will not serve on the Appeal Review Panel.